Houston, TX Neighborhood Map: Learn More About the Bayou City’s Diverse Communities

 Bellaire

 Bellaire has that small-town charm, but you’re still in the heart of Houston.
-They have tree-lined streets, community events where neighbors actually know each other, and solid home values that won’t make you cry.
+They have tree-lined streets, community events where neighbors know each other, and solid home values that won’t make you cry.

 West University